 We can’t forget Clifton Hill, Niagara “Street of Fun” is in full swing.
 Kids of all ages have been walking up and down this hill for centuries.
 It’s the perfect place to not only people watch, but to experience Niagara’s giant Ferris wheel ride, scary museums, and a bowling alley like no other.
 Check out Guiness Museum of World Records or Ripley’s Believe it or Not Museum.
 The Hollywood Wax Museum will leave you star-struck.

 At the foot of Clifton Hill is Niagara’s very own love boat.
 Niagara Hornblower Cruises will take you on a “mistifying” ride of a lifetime when it ply’s its way up the lower Niagara River to the base of the falls.
 After you’ve seen the falls from below, enjoy a Niagara Helicopter ride high into the air for a memory that will last a life time.

 A multitude of attractions operated by the world famous Niagara Parks Commission will create more memories.
 Walk behind the falls when you visit The Journey Behind the Falls attraction found at Table Rock.
 It’s been a Niagara favorite since the 1920’s.Add these others to your must-see list.
-The Butterfly Conservatory, The Floral Clock, the nightly illumination of the falls, a tour the Sir Adam Beck Power Plant to learn how hydro power is created, and The Niagara Spanish Aero Car ride over the treacherous Niagara Whirlpool .For those who like history visit two restored forts from the War of 1812-14, Fort George and Old Fort Erie.
+The Butterfly Conservatory, The Floral Clock, the nightly illumination of the falls and The Niagara Spanish Aero Car ride over the treacherous Niagara Whirlpool .For those who like history visit two restored forts from the War of 1812-14, Fort George and Old Fort Erie.

 When you visit Niagara Falls in the summer you’ll know you’ve stumbled upon a good thing.